IBM-Cloud/docs/services/ContinuousDelivery/index.md

  The diagram in the following image is an example.
 When you create a toolchain, the diagram shows each tool integration that is part of the toolchain.
  ![Toolchain_diagram](images/toolchain_diagram.png)
 1. Review the default information for the toolchain settings.
 The toolchain's name identifies it in {{site.data.keyword.Bluemix_notm}}.
 If you want to use a different name, change the toolchain's name.
-1. In the Configurable Integrations section, select each tool integration that you want to configure for your toolchain.
+1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 A few of the tool integrations do not require configuration.
 For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery/toolchains_integrations.html){: new_window}.
 1. Click **Create**.
 Several steps run automatically to set up your toolchain.
 The tool integrations that are set up are different depending on which toolchain template you selected and whether you are using {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.
 For example, when you create a Microservices toolchain on {{site.data.keyword.Bluemix_notm}} Public, these steps are run:

  * The toolchain is created.